Important concepts

 Many features of the MEGA65 expect short MS-DOS-style filenames for files on the SD card: a maximum of 8 characters, a dot, then a maximum of 3 characters (myprogra.prg).

 Some features such as loading SD card files from BASIC (DLOAD "MYPROGRA.PRG",U12) will fail for files with longer names.
-The only solution is to rename the file to use a short name using your PC.
+In this case, the only solution is to rename the file to use a short name using your PC.

 (This does not apply to files on CBM disk images, which have their own unrelated limitations on names.)